JMartJonesy/RandomScripts/README.md

 RandomScripts
 =============

-Random Scripts are used for this or that reason
+Random Scripts made for this or that reason